IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 _Definition_:Components - A component is a resource or assembly that is included within an assembly composition section and will be instantiated as a result of requesting a new instance of the enclosing assembly

 Assemblies allow a designer to group a set of resources and assemblies, collectively known as components, into an assembly to create a new application/service.
-Those used within the composition section will be instantiated and managed by TNCO.
+Those used within the composition section will be instantiated and managed by TNC-O.

-When TNCO has already instantiated an assembly it is possible for another assembly to share the instance by referencing it within the references section.
-The references section can also refer to existing objects that may have been created outside TNCO.
-TNCO will resolve both of these types of references from the properties supplied and access to the instances properties and operations is then available to the referencing assembly.
+When TNC-O has already instantiated an assembly it is possible for another assembly to share the instance by referencing it within the references section.
+The references section can also refer to existing objects that may have been created outside TNC-O. TNC-O will resolve both of these types of references from the properties supplied and access to the instances properties and operations is then available to the referencing assembly.

 ### Composition